4 Ways to Add a Background Image in MS Word

 Step 4: Set the picture as the background image.

 Once the image is inserted, you’ll notice that MS Word will place it where your cursor was before Step 3.
-Do not fret because this is the default.
+This is the default behavior.

 Now, right-click on the image and select the Wrap Text option from the Context Menu.
 Then, select Behind Text on the horizontal drop-down menu option.